Academic Year 2018-2019

-The class meets 8:45 – 4:30 Monday-Friday with a few mandatory evening activities and/or group dinners every week.
-Although it is a Pass/Fail course, passing the course requires 95% attendance (i.e., you may miss one class for sickness or other excused absences) and 110% effort.
-MiddCORE is a full-time commitment so if you have significant obligations during this Winter Term, this would not be a good time to take the course.
-Acceptance into MiddCORE 2016 is by approval only.
-Professor Jessica Holmes and Professor Jon Isham will each teach a section of MiddCORE during Jterm 2016.
+The Winter Immersion class meets 8:30 a.m. to 4:15 p.m., Monday through Friday, with a few mandatory evening activities and/or group dinners every week.
+Although it is a Pass/Fail course, passing the course requires 95% attendance (i.e., you may miss one class for sickness or other excused absence) and 110% effort.
+MiddCORE is a full-time commitment so if you have significant obligations during Winter Term, please consider applying for MiddCORE’s Summer Immersion Program.

-At this time, MiddCORE’s January Immersion program at Middlebury is for Middlebury Students only.
-If you are not a Middlebury student and you are interested in MiddCORE, please learn more about MiddCORE’s Summer Immersion Program in Tahoe.
+At this time, MiddCORE’s Winter Immersion program at Middlebury is for Middlebury College undergraduate students only.
+If you are not a Middlebury student and you are interested in MiddCORE, please read more about MiddCORE’s Summer Immersion Program.

-Due to increased demand and in order to ensure a diverse class, acceptance into MiddCORE’s January 2016 Immersion program is by approval only.
-Students must apply by 8:00pm on Friday, October 30th, 2015.
+Due to increased demand and in order to ensure a diverse class, acceptance into MiddCORE’s Winter Immersion program is by approval only.

-Working over 40 hours a week for one month, students face daily, weekly, and month-long challenges designed to build the CORE strengths needed to become effective leaders and creative problem solvers.
+Working more than 40 hours a week for one month, students face daily, weekly, and month-long challenges designed to build the CORE strengths needed to become effective leaders and creative problem solvers.

 Students learn by doing.
 They learn to think strategically by addressing real challenges posed by partner organizations.
 They learn to innovate by developing and testing the feasibility of their own ideas in the MiddCORE Innovation Challenge.
 They learn to communicate persuasively by engaging in improvisation exercises, idea pitches, and story-making workshops.
 They learn to negotiate by practicing conflict resolution.
 They learn to handle the unexpected by managing crises.
 And they set their own moral compass by generating best responses to ethical dilemmas.